Sobhangh/IDP-Z3/docs/zettlr/Nim.md

 * can run on web client
 * C/C++ interoperability
 * concurrency
+* solve performance issues such as [[20200513173351]] slow copy

 But:
 * poor debugger → need to use logs instead
 * build parser at run-time (to parse English) ??  via a C library ?

+[nimporter](https://github.com/Pebaz/nimporter): makes it easy to distribute modules written in nim = alternative to Cython